The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • Neoplasm on the surface of the conjunctiva;

-• Dryness of the mucous membrane associated with dystrophy.
+• Dry mucous membrane associated with dystrophy.

 A number of studies are used to diagnose pathologies of the mucous membrane:

-• (carried out using a slit lamp);
+• (performed using a slit lamp);

 Diseases of the conjunctiva of the eye

-The vaults are areas of a relatively free conjunctiva that look like pockets and provide freedom of movement of the eyeball, and the upper fornix is \u200b\u200btwice as large as the lower.
-The conjunctiva of the arches passes to the eyeball, located above the dense tenon membrane, reaching the limbus region.
+Fornixes are areas of relatively free conjunctiva that look like pockets and provide freedom of movement of the eyeball, with the upper fornix being twice as large as the lower one.
+The conjunctiva of the fornix passes onto the eyeball, located above the dense Tenon's membrane, reaching the limbus.
 In this case, the epithelium of the conjunctiva - its surface layer directly passes into the epithelium of the cornea.

-Symptoms of defeat
+Symptoms of the lesion

 Diagnostic and treatment methods

-In the conjunctiva, two sections are distinguished: the conjunctiva of the eyelids and the eyeball.
-In the places of transition, it forms two vaults, and when the eyes are closed, two closed cavities are conjunctival sacs (the spaces between the upper and lower eyelids and the eyeball).
-Into these anatomical formations, medicinal substances are injected in the form of eye drops or ointments.
-In the inner corner of the eye, the conjunctiva forms a lunar fold and a lacrimal meatus (a rudiment of the third century, inherited from our ancestors).
+The conjunctiva is divided into two sections: the conjunctiva of the eyelids and the eyeball.
+At the transition points it forms two arches, and at closed eyes two closed cavities - conjunctival sacs(the space between the upper and lower eyelids and the eyeball).
+These anatomical formations are introduced medicinal substances in the form eye drops or ointments.
+In the inner corner of the eye, the conjunctiva forms a semilunar fold and the lacrimal caruncle (a vestige of the third century, inherited from our ancestors).

 Innervation and blood supply

 The conjunctiva receives blood supply from the vessels of the eyelids, as well as from the anterior ciliary vessels, which form two layers: superficial and deep.
-With inflammatory diseases or irritation, a reflex dilation of the vessels of the mucous membrane occurs - the eyes "turn red" (conjunctival hyperemia).
+At inflammatory diseases or irritation, a reflex dilation of the vessels of the mucous membrane occurs - the eyes “turn red” (conjunctival hyperemia).

 Functions